socialmetrix/azure-resource-manager-dse/singledc/README.md

 cat /tmp/datastax-nic.json | jq -r '.[] | [.name, .ipConfigurations[].privateIPAddress] | @csv' | sort
 ```

 ## Destroy everything

-1. If you need to delete the Resource Group:
+1. If you need to delete the resource group and all its content:

 ```bash
 azure group delete -q datastax